llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 Additionally, we will review prediction time for the scores achieved, as well as training time, in an effort to quantify the effort needed to use the score in a production environment.
 These times will be used with the final scores to determine viability of the model

 ## II.
 Analysis
-_(approx. 2-4 pages)_

 ### Data Exploration
-In this section, you will be expected to analyze the data you are using for the problem.
-This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
-The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
-Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
-Questions to ask yourself when writing this section:
-- _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
-Has a data sample been provided to the reader?_
-- _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
-Have any relevant results from this calculation been discussed?_
-- _If a dataset is **not** present for this problem, has discussion been made about the input space or input data for your problem?_
-- _Are there any abnormalities or characteristics about the input space or dataset that need to be addressed? (categorical variables, missing values, outliers, etc.)_

 The dataset is provided by the competition organizer, and is anonymized, including removing labels from each data point.
 We are to assume that this data was gathered in the normal course of the business of prior insurance claims, and will be continue to be gathered so that new predictions may be made.
 This means that we may not use intuition to provide new features.
 We are to assume that the data is relevant to the problem and accurate.
-We may test this relevance, or use methods such as PCA to examine the most relevant labels.
+We may test this relevance*, or use methods such as PCA to examine the most relevant labels*.

 We are provided training and test data set, where the training set includes the "loss" field that we are attempting to predict, and test does not.
 When looking at the common features, we see 116 categorical and 14 continuous features.
 The features seem well matched between train and test, with similar mean/standard deviation/min/max.
 The train set has 188318 rows, and the test set has 125546.
 Average loss is 3037.3376